Minister of State for Development

-The minister of state for development and Africa, formerly the minister of state for development and the secretary of state for international development, is a senior minister of the Crown within the Government of the United Kingdom.
+The minister of state for International Development and Africa, formerly the minister of state for International Development, Latin America and Caribbean and the secretary of state for international development, is a senior minister of the Crown within the Government of the United Kingdom.

 The officeholder headed the Department for International Development (DFID) as secretary of state from 1997 to 2020.
 The office formed part of the British Cabinet.
 The Department for International Development was abolished in September 2020, and Anne-Marie Trevelyan was the final holder of the post.

 The post was made a ministerial position attending Cabinet in the Foreign, Commonwealth and Development Office in 2022.
 The corresponding shadow minister is the shadow cabinet minister for international development.